primeroIMS/primero/jmeter/README.md

 system and replace that path, as well as get the time stamp for the latest JMeter test run to know which JTL file to use.

-### Using the plot.sh script

-This script will plot the average response time for each page for two different test runs, side-by-side.
-Just pass the script the path to the two JTL files you want to compare.
-You might have to specify the path of the JMeter Plugins `CMDRunner.jar` library with the `CMD_RUNNER_JAR` envvar.